MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="954" alt="19" src="https://github.com/user-attachments/assets/c5c93e43-fe3e-42d3-8845-d5d2e2635aa6" />

-12. Now that there is a NAT gateway we need to update the route tables for the private subnets to create a route it
+12. Now that there is a NAT gateway we need to update the route tables for the private subnets to create a route to it

 <img width="958" alt="20" src="https://github.com/user-attachments/assets/d3df1ea2-bc02-42e8-a960-c7ea2f82f2c9" />